-Editor’s note: As part of our continuing celebration of Short Story Month, we’re delighted to present a guest post by Dan Wickett, founder and editor of the Emerging Writers Network, co-founder of Dzanc Books, and creator of Short Story Month.
+Editor’s note: As part of our celebration of Short Story Month, we’re delighted to re-publish a 2011 guest post by Dan Wickett, founder and editor of the Emerging Writers Network, co-founder of Dzanc Books, and creator of Short Story Month.

 In early April of 2007, I was celebrating National Poetry Month at the Emerging Writers Network blog by taking a look at the poems of the day being posted by the Writers In The Schools (WITS) program of Houston, which had been written by 4th graders.
 It was a fun project, but readers of the EWN know that fiction is much closer to my heart than poetry.
 And by the end of the first week I had begun to wonder why there wasn’t a National Short Story Month.
 So I decided that May was going to be it, at least at the EWN, and I announced plans for the celebration.